StephenJBrasel/Void-Scribe/README.md

 # Void-Scribe
 Full Sail, Software Development Final Project - MLM (Machine Learning Madlads)

-Void Scribe is a planned API for the procedural generation of narrative fiction stories.
+Void Scribe is python module designed for procedureal narritive generation as well as some other small related utilities